-In this course, students study the healthcare system and the role of the physical therapist in the healthcare system.
-Students examine various payment systems and their impact on the healthcare delivery.
-Students explore different personal management styles, human resource management, financial management, and program development.
-They will learn record keeping, liability, malpractice, consultation, and professional communication.
+In this course students study the administrative and management role of the Physical Therapist in the healthcare system.
+Students examine various payment systems, management styles, human resource management, financial and risk management, and program development.
 Additional ethical, legal, and practice issues will also be discussed throughout the course.
-Emphasis will be placed on developing and managing an autonomous physical therapy practice in multiple settings.
-4 semester credits
+Emphasis will be placed on creating and managing a PT practice in multiple 2 semester credits